BlakeLawson/decoy_switch/README.md

 Tagging
 -------
+Right now, it doesn't look like any of the tagging techniques outlined in the decoy routing paper, the telex paper, or the cirripede paper will be straightforward to implement using p4.
+Of the three, cirripede's method is most likely to work (it stores the tag in the initial TCP sequence number), but for the time being, the plan is to use a "dummy" tag that is rather easy to detect until most of the other decoy switch functionality is complete.

 TODO List
 =========
 * Migrate custom TCP handshake code from client.go to a separate TCP library.
 * Investigate value for initial TCP congestion window
+* Swap current p4 code with learning switch at https://github.com/p4lang/switch